karlklin/math-competition-redux-learning/docs/tech-meeting.md

 ### state passed via context API

 ### observer -> HOC, component, function
+- note: Redux is "susceptible to oversubscribing".
+    When using React, you can simply tell whether your components are oversubscribing by printing wasted renderings.
+MobX will reduce this number to zero.

 #### passing observables down the component tree

 Show even though the state is update after correcting the answer, the item in UI is not.
 The reason is that a component responsible to display an item is not wrapped in by `observer` function

+### side effects
+- Mobx can be used without React so bear this in mind while we implement side effects using Mobx

 ### autorun